jmxpearson/VinDsl.jl/README.md

 ## **WARNING**:
 VinDsl.jl is a work in progress.
 Not quite alpha, but watch this space!

+For contributors: documentation of design, internals, and todos [here](http://vindsljl.readthedocs.org/en/latest/)

 ## A Variational Inference Domain-Specific Language

 [Variational inference](https://en.wikipedia.org/wiki/Variational_Bayesian_methods) is an approximate method of statistical inference based on optimization.
 Unlike conventional Bayesian methods based on [Markov Chain Monte Carlo](https://en.wikipedia.org/wiki/Markov_chain_Monte_Carlo) (MCMC), it scales well to large and streaming datasets, making it a competitive technique for machine learning applications.